ocaml/ocaml.org/data/problems/072_bottom_up_seq.md

 ---
-title: Construct the bottom-up order sequence of the tree nodes
+title: Construct the Bottom-Up Order Sequence of the Tree Nodes
 number: "72"
 difficulty: beginner
 tags: [ "multiway-tree" ]